otrv4/otrv4/otrv4.md

 ### Message state

-// TODO: this is confusing

-This machine offers an option to model the management of response messages a client would make as a response to user input.
-It describes a finite state machine which may transition through states that describe when messages should be sent with or without encryption or not sent at all.
+The state of a messafe is tracked to manage the messages the client will issue in response to user input.
+These response messags might be sent with or without encryption or not sent at all.

 ```
 MSGSTATE_PLAINTEXT